sushil-bharati/jayhacks2017/README.md

-# jayhacks2017
+# Kiddo - Your personalized PC Assistant
+Kiddo was born in Jayhacks event.
 JayHacks is the hackathon at the University of Kansas.
 I participated in Jayhacks, 2017 and was much fun and learning.
 Recommended.

 Event: Jayhacks , Feb 17-19, 2017
 Location: LEEP 2 Building, University of Kansas, Lawrence, 66045